telerik/document-processing-docs/knowledge-base/cs0104-error-pdf-format-provider.md

 | 2023.3.1106 | RadPdfProcessing |[Desislava Yordanova](https://www.telerik.com/blogs/author/desislava-yordanova)|

 ## Description
-When using the **PdfFormatProvider** in your project, you may encounter the following [Compiler Error CS0104](https://learn.microsoft.com/en-us/dotnet/csharp/misc/cs0104?f1url=%3FappId%3Droslyn%26k%3Dk(CS0104)) messages during the application build:
+When using the **PdfFormatProvider** in your project, you may encounter one of the following [Compiler Error CS0104](https://learn.microsoft.com/en-us/dotnet/csharp/misc/cs0104?f1url=%3FappId%3Droslyn%26k%3Dk(CS0104)) messages during the application build:

-- 'PdfFormatProvider' is an ambiguous reference between 'Telerik.Windows.Documents.Fixed.FormatProviders.Pdf.PdfFormatProvider' and 'Telerik.Windows.Documents.Flow.FormatProviders.Pdf.PdfFormatProvider'
+- **'PdfFormatProvider' is an ambiguous reference between 'Telerik.Windows.Documents.Fixed.FormatProviders.Pdf.PdfFormatProvider' and 'Telerik.Windows.Documents.Flow.FormatProviders.Pdf.PdfFormatProvider'**

-- 'PdfFormatProvider' is an ambiguous reference between 'Telerik.Windows.Documents.Fixed.FormatProviders.Pdf.PdfFormatProvider' and 'Telerik.Windows.Documents.Spreadsheet.FormatProviders.Pdf.PdfFormatProvider'
+- **'PdfFormatProvider' is an ambiguous reference between 'Telerik.Windows.Documents.Fixed.FormatProviders.Pdf.PdfFormatProvider' and 'Telerik.Windows.Documents.Spreadsheet.FormatProviders.Pdf.PdfFormatProvider'**

-Usually, such an error may occur when the following using statements are imported:
+Usually, such an error may occur when the following **using** statements are imported:

 ```csharp
 using Telerik.Windows.Documents.Fixed.FormatProviders.Pdf;